Fungal infections

 Cream

-Terbinafine cream needs to be used for a number of weeks in order to rid fungal infections.
+Terbinafine cream should be used for several weeks to treat fungal infections effectively.
 Your infection may not clear fully until a number of weeks after finishing treatment.
 How long you will need to use the cream for, and the rate of recovery, will be dependent on the particular infection you have.

-Terbinafine cream is typically used for mild skin infections, and the first line treatment for fungal nail infections.
-Terbinafine 1% topical cream, is administered directly to the affected area.
+Terbinafine cream is typically used for mild skin infections and is the first-line treatment for fungal nail infections.
+Terbinafine 1% topical cream is administered directly to the affected area.

 Terbinafine Tablets

 Terbinafine tablets are more effective at treating nail infections, or fungal infections which have spread to other parts of the body.
-How long you will need to take the tablets for will depend on the severity of infection.
+The duration for which you will need to take the tablets will depend on the severity of the infection.

-Here at PrescriptionDoctor our prescribers will always ask if you have any liver complication and if you've had a lifer function test in the last 6 months.
+Here at PrescriptionDoctor, our prescribers will always ask if you've any liver complications and if you've had a liver function test in the last six months.

 Is it a fungal nail infection?